jdkloe/pybufr-ecmwf/README.md

 the build_interface.py script.
 This is mainly intended for testing and debugging purposes.

-For manual testing go to the software root (where this readme file in located) and execute the run_example_program.sh script.
+For manual testing go to the software root (where this readme file is located) and execute the run_example_program.sh script.

 WARNING for python3 users: